-- District vehicles No reimbursement. - Air (commercial) Reimburse actual expenditures for tourist class.
+- District vehicles No reimbursement. - Air (commercial) Reimburse actual expenditures for tourist class. - Airplane, private At the IRS-approved reimbursement rate at the time of travel without incurring income tax consequences for equivalent highway miles, or the amount of commercial airfare to the same destination, whichever is approved in advance by the General Manager.

-- Airplane, private At the IRS approved reimbursement rate at the time of travel without incurring income tax consequences for equivalent highway miles, or the amount of commercial airfare to the same destination, whichever is approved in advance by the General Manager. - Auto, rental Reimbursement limited to prevailing standard compact car rates for single travelers.
-Additional insurance above the rental company standards is not reimbursable. - Auto, private At the standard IRS approved reimbursement mileage rate plus tolls and parking fees for the most direct highway route.
+- Auto, rental Reimbursement is limited to prevailing standard compact car rates for single travelers.
+Additional insurance above the rental company standards is not reimbursable. - Auto, private At the standard IRS-approved reimbursement mileage rate plus tolls and parking fees for the most direct highway route.
 Only the driver, regardless of passengers, is reimbursed. - Bus, street-car, taxi Actual reasonable expenditures.

-Incidental Expenses (e.g. telephone, postage, facsimile for District business as defined by Federal Travel Regulation Chapter 300, Part 300-3)
+Incidental Expenses (as defined by Federal Travel Regulation Chapter 300, Part 300-3)

-- Only actual business expenditures, such as telephone calls to the District office or one three minute station to station call to inform family members of a change in itinerary, fees and tips to hotel staff, will be authorized. - Claim payment will be limited to the Federal Government GSA rate per day or those accompanied by actual receipts.
+- Only actual business expenditures, such as fees and tips to hotel staff, will be authorized. - Claim payment will be limited to the Federal Government GSA rate per day or those accompanied by actual receipts.

-1.4.3.11.NON-REIMBURSABLE EXPENDITURES (typical but not all inclusive)
+1.4.3.11.NON-REIMBURSABLE EXPENDITURES (typical but not all-inclusive)

 - Personal entertainment

-- Personal phone calls (except for one call per itinerary change, as detailed under Incidental Expenses above)
+- Personal phone calls

-- Medicine and prescription_drugs
+- Medicine and prescription drugs

 - Clothing and personal items

 - Trip insurance premiums

 - Extra collision insurance

-- Safe arrival and/or departure telephone calls or telegrams[JB2]

 - Funds transferred to, or expenses paid for, another employee

 - Alcoholic beverages

 - Parking tickets and traffic fines

 - Use of District or rented automobiles for personal reasons

-- Cost of credit cards (Diner's Club, American Express, etc.) - Cost of travel, meals, and accommodations (including extra charges for double occupancy) for non-business companions
+- Cost of credit cards (Diner's Club, American Express, etc.)

+- Cost of travel, meals, and accommodations (including extra charges for double occupancy) for non-business companions